JI-Maina/alx-system_engineering-devops/0x00-shell_permissions/README.md

 Script 7-everybody ads execution permission to the owner, the group and other uses to the file hello.

 Script 8-James_Bond removes all permissions for owner and the group while granting other users all permissions.

+Script 9-John_Doe sets the mode of the file hello to -rwxr-x-wx.

+Script 10-mirror_permissions sets the mode of file hello the same as olleh's mode.